menco22/DLA_laboratories_mencucci/lab3/readme.md

 ## Conclusions

 - The baseline SVM with DistilBERT embeddings already provides strong results (~82% validation accuracy).
-- Fine-tuning DistilBERT slightly improves performance (~80% validation accuracy).
+- Fine-tuning DistilBERT does not improve performance, but it makes it a little worse, probably more epochs are needed (~80% validation accuracy).
-- LoRA with mixed precision achieves the best results (~84% validation accuracy, F1 ~0.84) with far fewer trainable parameters (739k vs >66M).
+- LoRA with mixed precision achieves the **best results** (~84% validation accuracy, F1 ~0.84) with **far fewer trainable parameters (739k vs >66M)**.
-- LoRA proves to be an effective and efficient fine-tuning method, achieving competitive or superior results at a fraction of the cost.
+- **LoRA proves to be an effective and efficient fine-tuning method, achieving competitive or superior results at a fraction of the cost.**